-1. the runtime of container A standalone

-2. the runtime of container A and container B in parallel

-3. the difference of container A standalone vs container A parallel.

-4. The % difference: difference of container A parallel minus standalone divided by container A standalone.
+- 1. the runtime of container A standalone - 2. the runtime of container A and container B in parallel - 3. the difference of container A standalone vs container A parallel. - 4.
+The % difference: difference of container A parallel minus standalone divided by container A standalone.
 Then multiply by 100 to get percentage.

-If container isolation is "perfect" for sharing the CPU, then performance should essentially be the same.
+If container isolation is "perfect" for sharing the CPU, then performance of stress-ng should essentially be the same regardless of whether one or two containers were run.